 One of the most mysterious forts of India is located in the sleepy village of Tikamgarh about 70kms from Orchha.
-A curious aspect about this fort is that the entire fort is clearly visible at a distance of 12kms but as you near the assumed location of the fort, it completely vanishes!
+A curious aspect about this fort is that the entire fort is clearly visible at a distance of 12 kms but completely vanishes as you near the assumed location of the fort!
 Even if this exercise is repeated two to three times, the result is the same!
 This is probably one of the reasons why Garh Kundar Fort is considered to be one of the most ingenious forts ever built.

 There is no record available about the construction of this fort but historians believe that it is about 1500 – 2000 years old.
 This fort was the headquarters and military base of the Chandelas.
 During the reign of great Raja Yashovarman of the Chandela dynasty, this fort was strengthened and a killedar was appointed.
 However, this fort was lost by Raja Paramadi to Prithviraj Chauhan who then appointed his trusted aide Khet Singh Khangar, the founder of the Khangar dynasty as the killedar.
 This fort was called Jinagarh ka Mahal at that time.